HomeQuery LibraryAmazon

 Schema-aware SQL generated from plain English21 lines

 This query was generated by Taptic Data from plain English against a real Amazon Seller Central schema.
 In Taptic, you type the question — the AI writes the SQL, runs it, and returns the result.
 You can edit the SQL, ask for explanations, and save it as a refreshable report.
+This type of analysis is commonly used in amazon fba analytics and ecommerce alerts.

 Breaking it down line by line